math-lover47/final/README.md

 ## Home Page

-- Motivational banners with carousel/slider (using Bootstrap).
+- Motivational banners with lightbox (Bootstrap + Jquery).

-- Brief introduction to sports medicine and its importance.
+- Brief introduction to ASM and its importance.

-- Call-to-action buttons: "Book an Appointment," "Learn More About Recovery."
+- Call-to-action buttons: "Our Services" "Hear their history"

 - Interactive elements: Smooth scrolling animations, hover effects on buttons.